 With improved buyer personas, not only will your overall messaging and approaches work better on Facebook ads, but they can also be applied to marketing messaging across all your channels.

 It's an essential item to your digital ad launch checklist that shouldn't be overlooked.

-After you load or open the audience of people connected to your page, go back to the Page Likes tab.
+After you load or open the audience of people connected to your page, go back to the Top pages section.
 There you’ll see the top page your connections have an affinity towards.
 What you're looking for here is other brands that your connections like that you can tie in some way to your content and ads.

 Let's take a B2B example and the account I'm working on is an email marketing SaaS tool.
 Here's a few ideas:

-In the Demographics tab, again you can see the proportion of gender, age, relationship status, education level, and job title.
+In the Age & Gender section, you can see the proportion of gender and ageof the Facebook users on that cohort.
 What stands out here to you?
 Is there a particular age group that stands out?
 Gender?
-Job title?

 What you can do is pick out some of the largest segments and use those segments as unique audiences with custom ad creative and messaging that speaks better to that audience segment.